GEC-git/AptaMat/README.md

 AptaMat2.0 is a flexible Python script which can take several arguments:

 - `-structures` followed by secondary structures written in dotbracket format
-- `-weigths` (Optionnal) followed by weight values between 0 and 1 to indicate optionnal weight indices
+- `-weigths` (Optional) followed by weight values between 0 and 1 to indicate optional weight indices
 - `-files` followed by path to formatted files containing one, or several secondary structures in dotbracket format
-- `-ensemble` (Optionnal) which indicates whether the input secondary structures are part of an ensemble
+- `-ensemble` (Optional) which indicates whether the input secondary structures are part of an ensemble
 - `-method` indicates the spatial distance method choose for AptaMat, by default cityblock and alternatively euclidean
 - `-speed` indicates the risk taken by the algorithm when calculating the search depth. (default: slow) Can be set to quick if the user is confident in its data.
 - `-plot` indicates whether or not to output a pdf contribution file.
 The choices indicates the label of the matrix inside the pdf.